LinuxProgramador/KeySafe/README.md

     6. openSUSE

-Note: To read and save secure keys, first generate the unique key by running python3 sv.py -u.
+NOTE: To read and save secure keys, first generate the unique key by running python3 sv.py -u.
 Make sure to store this key securely, as you won’t be able to access your saved passwords without it.

 RECOMMENDED: Keep a backup of the unique key (or .key file) on external storage, along with any keys saved in the KeySafe/.VaultSecret directory.
 This ensures that if the system is formatted or the .VaultSecret directory is accidentally deleted, you won’t lose access to your keys.